RuiRomano/pbigtwmonitor/README.md

 Its possible to use the Power BI template directly over the gateway server log folder or export files from the [Export Logs](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-tshoot#collect-logs-from-the-on-premises-data-gateway-app) feature.

 Use the [Gateway Monitor - FromDisk.pbit](Gateway%20Monitor%20-%20FromDisk.pbit) template file and set the "DataLocation" parameter to the root folder where the logs are stored.
+Its possible to include logs from multiple gateways, just ensure the logs for each gateway have their own folder.
+Ex: c:\temp\gatewaymonitor\gateway1; c:\temp\gatewaymonitor\gateway2

 ## Logs Page